ianignacioa/mms142-groupa-2020.github.io/README.md

 ## Contributing

-For contributing just pull our repository and review the code then note your changes in the Project tab.
+For contributing just pull our repository and review the code then note your changes in the Project tab. see CONTRIBUTINNG.md

 You can do this step by step: